Ethiopia shifts focus from war to economy, U.N. worries about Tigray

 Map of refugee movements https://tmsnrt.rs/3fhdd3N

-(Reporting by Jackson Njehia and Duncan Miriri in Nairobi, Stephanie Nebehay in Geneva, Addis Ababa newsroom; Writing by Tim Cocks; Editing by Andrew Cawthorne)
+(Reporting by Jackson Njehia and Duncan Miriri in Nairobi, Stephanie Nebehay in Geneva, Addis Ababa newsroom Writing by Tim Cocks Editing by Andrew Cawthorne and Mark Heinrich)

 ((maggie.fick@thomsonreuters.com; +90 534 502 0200;))